-TIP: If you’re a technology provider requesting the access on behalf of your enterprise customers, note that each of your enterprise customers will need an individual WABA.
+TIP: If you’re a technology provider/ISV requesting the access on behalf of your enterprise customers, note that each of your enterprise customers will need an individual WABA.
 Most technology providers get started by registering their own company to test the product and showcase it to their customers.
 If your enterprise customers are ready to get started, you can itemize each customer on your form for WhatsApp approval.

 Prep your Setup

 For your convenience, tyntec sets up and configures your WhatsApp Business Account (WABA).
 To proceed, we need information about your business, including your Facebook Business Manager ID, phone number, API key name, etc. This information will be added later to tyntec's Set Up form.